The book is an impressive collection of unusual stories aimed at promoting a non-conventional way of approaching problems and solving them.

 Saying “I don’t know” is the equivalent of not playing a game where downsides are minimal.
 Very few people go back and point out incorrect predictions, and the upsides are high since the predictor will be celebrated if the prediction is correct.
 Moral compass just like a real compass can sometimes give incorrect readings, it’s important to set it aside from time to time, or else, the moral compass can lead to incorrect solutions/conclusions.

 Once admitted, “I don’t know”, the key to learning is experimentation and feedback.
 Doing experiments would imply that a lack of theoretical understanding which experts do not want to admit.
 It’s important to do experiments in natural settings.
 Unlike hard sciences, the objects (humans) can behave differently in lab settings.
 Robin Goldstein did multiple experiments to prove that more expensive wines do not taste better than the cheaper ones.

 It’s important to phrase the problem correctly, the way one tries to find its solution relies heavily on that.
 If the problem is framed incorrectly, one might end up attacking the noisy part of the problem.
 Most education reforms try to focus on improving schools while parental influence has been determined to be a stronger factor.

 “How can I eat more hot dogs?” is incorrect phrasing while “How can I make hot dogs easier to eat?” is better phrasing.
-Better phrasing lead Kobi, a Japanese guy to figure out that eating dog (by splitting it into two) and bun separately and wetting bun in water while eating the dog was a successful strategy using which he broke the previous record of 25.125 and made a new record of 50.
-He figured out these techniques by repeated experimentation and feedback by video taping his sessions.
+Better phrasing leads Kobi, a Japanese guy to figure out that eating dog (by splitting it into two) and bun separately and wetting bun in the water while eating the dog was a successful strategy using which he broke the previous record of 25.125 and made a new record of 50.
+He figured out these techniques through repeated experimentation and feedback by videotaping his sessions.
 He also refused to accept the current limit of 25.125 as a real barrier.